Burn Notice Characters

 Photo of Erik King playing Burn Notice TV character Bolo

 A Miami fence who obtained his nickname from the Bolo ties that he wears.
 He was “injected” with pretend poison by MW in order to obtain his cooperation in foiling an armored car heist being planned by robbery expert Lynch.
-Current location: At large.

 Seen in episodes: 40